carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 {: .output}

 ```
-{{ site.software.prompt }} ls
+{{ site.software.prompt }} pwd
 ```
 {: .language-bash}

 ```
-lolcow_latest.sif
+/home/<username>
 ```
 {: .output}

 As shown above, we have opened a shell in a new container started from the `lolcow_latest.sif` image.
-Note that the shell prompt has changed to show we are now within the Singularity container.
+Note that the shell prompt has changed to show we are now within the container.

-> ## Discussion: Running a shell inside a Singularity container
+> ## Discussion: Running a shell inside a container
 >
-> Q: What do you notice about the output of the above commands entered within the Singularity container shell?
+> Q: What do you notice about the output of the above commands entered within the container shell?
 >
 > Q: Does this differ from what you might see within a Docker container?
 {: .discussion}